 Next steps

-A panel of councillors will review the applications in May and final decisions will be made by a full Council meeting on 27 June.
-All applicants will be notified of the outcome in July.
+Following the final decisions being made by a panel oof councillors at the full Council meeting on 27 June, all applicants will be notified of the outcome by 1 July.

-The Long Term Plan will be open to submissions later in the year but applications for funding will no longer be considered through that process.
+The Long Term Plan will be open to submissions in June-July 2024 but applications for funding will no longer be considered through that process.

 Community Associations